rhit-wegerac/ECE434_Files/hw08/ReadMe.md

 *Figure 1: Scope Output for `pwm1.pru0.c`*

 - The wave seems to be fairly stable, even though the waveform looks more like a sine wave than a square wave.
-- The standard deviation is 2.627V
+- The standard deviation is 2.627V *The units should be seconds.*
 - When I ran the code at a slower speed, there was jitter, but since this is running at 50MHz, there is not really enough time for jitter, and we don't see any.

 **<u>5.4 Controlling the PWM Frequency</u>**